peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
 > - As used in the [**CSS Color Module Level 3**](http://www.w3.org/TR/css3-color/), named colors defined in that module are expressed as encoded RGB colors in the [**_sRGB color space_**](#sRGB).
-> - If the color names identify points in a color space (as in the "5RP 5/6" example), converting a color name with a similar format (e.g., "5.6PB 7.1/2.5") to a color can be done by multidimensional interpolation of the known color points.[^23]
+> - If the color names identify points in a color space (as in the "5RP 5/6" example), converting a color name with a similar format (for example, "5.6PB 7.1/2.5") to a color can be done by multidimensional interpolation of the known color points.[^23]

 <a id=Visually_Distinct_Colors></a>
 ### Visually Distinct Colors